Active Research Infrastructure

 Context Compression

 Learned minimal-sufficient context views under dependency closure.
-Determines the smallest context projection that preserves cross-subtask coherence, reducing token cost without quality degradation.
+The goal is the smallest projection that still preserves cross-subtask coherence.

 Consensus Mechanisms